alefore/weblog/immutable-avl-trees.md

 ### Flexible

 Immutable AVL Trees are very flexible.
-Since they're fast, they can directly replace all of the following structures:
+Since they're fast, they can directly replace all of the following structures in many situations:

 * Hash tables, as long as a full order can be defined on the keys.
 We trade the amortized constant-time lookup for logarithmic lookup, but we avoid the